PRIYANSHkumar1/Deep_Learning/README.md

 2. **rss_values.txt**: This file contains the corresponding RSS values for the transmitter-receiver pairs.
 The values are organized in a matrix format, where rows represent different receivers, and columns represent different transmitters.
 The matrix entries indicate the signal strength (RSS) between a specific transmitter and receiver.
 If a value is `np.inf`, it indicates that no valid signal is received between that pair.

-Both files are required to be present in the same directory as the Python script for proper execution of the model.                 please give me whole content in text only
+Both files are required to be present in the same directory as the Python script for proper execution of the model.